Shaman187/Project-1/readme.md

 - Basic game implementation with the rules described above.
 - Can click a button to start a new game.
 - Can play against another human.
-- Must use a combination of HTML, CSS and JavaScript.
+- Uses a combination of HTML, CSS and JavaScript.

 ### Implementation